ArctosDB/documentation-wiki/_documentation/geology.markdown

 - TRS range - A measure of the distance east or west from a referenced principal meridian, in units of six miles.
 TRS range values are controlled by the [cttrs_range](https://arctos.database.museum/info/ctDocumentation.cfm?table=cttrs_range) code table.
 - TRS aliquot - A terse, hierarchical reference to a piece of land, in which successive subdivisions of some larger area are appended to the beginning of the reference.
 For example, SW1/4 NW1/4 S13, T1SR20E refers to the southwest quarter of the northwest quarter of section 13 of Township 1 South Range 20 East (a 40-acre parcel).
 TRS aliquot is a free text attribute, but it is recommended that the format shown above be followed in order to allow for more accurate search results when using the TRS aliquot attribute.

-## Site Land Status
+## Landholder

-Site land status is meant to designate private lands through the use of ownership terms.
-Lands can be designated as private with the "private" Site Land Status" attribute and property ownership can be recorded in the attribute remark.
+The landholder attribute is meant to designate public and private lands through the use of ownership terms.
+Landholder values are controlled by the [ctlandholder](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctlandholder) code table.
+Provate property should be designated as private with the "private" landholder attribute and property ownership can be recorded in the attribute remark.

 ## Locality Encumbrance